fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2024/classwork/classwork26.md

 and `mon` if necessary.
 * Copy the file `/public/classwork/week15/mon/realloc.c` into your directory.

-Fill in the three `TODO` items so that the program attempts too allocate an array of ints on the heap, and if successful, then attempts to reallocate the same data to a different sized array of ints on the heap.
+Fill in the three `TODO` items so that the program attempts to allocate an array of ints on the heap, and if successful, then attempts to reallocate the same data to a different sized array of ints on the heap.
 Be sure to `free` memory as needed!
 You may need to think about how to ensure that all memory is freed in